 Source: StreetEasy Market Reports · Data: January 2026

-Queens is not just the largest borough in New York City by land area; it is also among the most varied when it comes to property types and neighborhoods.
-Each area has its unique charm, amenities, and characteristics, which can significantly influence real estate trends.
+Queens is not just the largest borough in New York City by land area; it is also among the most varied for property types and neighborhoods.
+Each area has its own building stock, transit connections, and price dynamics, which can significantly influence real estate trends.

 Neighborhood Breakdown